How To Use AI To Become a Better Writer

 What is an AI writing assistant?

-AI writing assistants are tools that use generative AI to output content.
-This means that the tools draw upon programs called large language models (LLMs).
+AI writing assistants are tools that use generative AI to take user prompts and create rough drafts and mockups as output.
+To do this, generative AI tools draw upon programs called large language models (LLMs).
 An LLM is trained to:

-- Replicate those patterns to create readable outputs using natural language processing (NLP)
+- Replicate those patterns to create readable outputs that are relevant to the prompt, using natural language processing (NLP)

 When you prompt an AI writer or chatbot to produce content, its output isn’t intended to be insightful, witty, or even correct.
 It’s simply the most probabilistic grouping of words as determined by a computer.